Support Safe Snowmobiling!

 – If you find yourself on thin ice or open water, do not stop.
 Keep up as much momentum as you can and gently steer towards dry land or safer ice.

-– Also keep an eye out for overflow and avoid it as much as possible, as snowmobiles can easily get stuck in overflow and it usually requires a great deal of time and effort to recover them.
+– Also keep an eye out for overflow and avoid it whenever possible, as snowmobiles can easily get stuck in overflow and it usually requires a great deal of time, effort and wet boots to recover them.

 – Check out our Ice Safety page for more information on snowmobiling over frozen lakes and rivers.

-– Recent statistics show that snowmobilers are significantly more likely to be involved in a crash when riding after dark.
+– Statistics show that snowmobilers are significantly more likely to be involved in a crash when riding after dark.

 – Make sure your snowmobile is equipped with proper lights and reflectors, and regularly check they are clean and working.